jlowery457/nasa-exercise/README.md

 ### nasa-image-viewer-client

-This is a VueJs single page application using Element UI for presentation and Axios for the XHR requests to the backend.
+This is a Vue.js single page application using Element UI for presentation and Axios for HTTP requests to the backend.